garrandall/popular-music-data/tracks/do-you-like-this-rome.md

 I won't shed a tear
 But when your well runs dry
 You're gonna miss my loving baby
-The way i hold and touch and kiss
+The way I hold and touch and kiss

-The way i do you like this
+The way I do you like this
 And do you like that
-The way i do you like this
+The way I do you like this
 And do you like that
-The way i do you like this
+The way I do you like this
 And do you like that
-The way i do you like this
+The way I do you like this
 And do you like that

 Now one day